KoljaB/RealtimeSTT/RealtimeSTT_server/PRODUCTION_SERVER.md

   --ssl-keyfile C:\certs\server-key.pem
 ```

-`--bearer-token`/`--auth-token` may override the environment for local
+Bearer tokens are accepted only through
+`REALTIMESTT_SERVER_BEARER_TOKEN`; literal token command-line arguments are
+rejected so secrets cannot appear in shell history or process listings.
+The
-development.
-The `--ssl-certfile` and `--ssl-keyfile` flags are passed directly
+`--ssl-certfile` and `--ssl-keyfile` flags are passed directly to Uvicorn and
-to Uvicorn and must be supplied together.
-The token is never included in
+must be supplied together.
+The token is never included in capabilities or
-capabilities or public settings.
+public settings.

 For a reverse-proxy deployment, leave this server on its loopback default and
 terminate TLS at the proxy.
 The proxy should forward HTTPS/WSS requests to